-An overview of Department of Social Services and Department of Education regulations regarding child care workers in California.
-Self-assessment techniques with emphasis on teacher-child and teacher-adult relationships and personal evaluations.
-Basic principles of curriculum development and discipline techniques.
+An overview of Department of Social Services and Department of Education regulations regarding early childhood professionals in California.
+Self-assessment techniques with emphasis on building relationships with children, families and colleagues.
+National standards, Code of Ethics, Public Policy and CA Early Childhood Foundations will be discussed as essential ingredients for effective early childhood programs.
 This course has the option of a letter grade or pass/no pass.
 ADVISORY: Eligible for English 250 and English 260.